 4.3 Company shall implement and maintain an information security program appropriate for development or provisioning of the Software or Services (“Information Security Program”).
 The Information Security Program will provide for effective administrative, physical, and/or technical safeguards sufficient to protect Customer’s Confidential Information and Customer Data from unauthorized access, acquisition, or disclosure, destruction, alteration, misuse, or damage, and include as applicable, corresponding policies, procedures, and risk assessments that are reviewed at least annually.
 The Information Security Program shall be consistent with applicable best practices in the industry.
 The Information Security Program shall, at a minimum: (i) limit access to Customer Confidential Information and Customer Data to personnel who have a need to know or otherwise access it in order to fulfill Company’s obligations under this Agreement; (ii) secure business facilities, data centers, paper files, servers, backup systems, and computing equipment with information storage capability; (iii) implement network, system, application, and database security; (iv) secure information transmission, storage, and disposal; (v) implement authentication and access controls within media, applications, operating systems, and equipment; (vi) logically segregate Customer Confidential Information and Customer Data from information of Customer or its other client so that it is not commingled with any other types of information; (vii) conduct risk assessments, penetration testing, and vulnerability scans and implementing, on a risk-based approach, corrective action plans to correct any issues identified as a result of any of the foregoing; (viii) implement appropriate personnel security and integrity procedures and practices, including conducting background checks consistent with applicable law; and (ix) provide appropriate privacy and information security training to Company’s employees.
 Company shall maintain a disciplinary process to address any unauthorized access, use, or disclosure of Customer Confidential Information or Customer Data by any of its officers, partners, principals, employees, agents, subcontractors, or users.

 4.4.
-Company’s Data Processing Addendum is accessible via https://www.rfpio.com/dpa (“DPA”) and is incorporated in the Agreement by reference when the General Data Protection Regulation (“GDPR”) or California Consumer Privacy Act (“CCPA”) applies to Customer’s use of the Software and Services.
+Company’s Data Processing Addendum is accessible via https://www.rfpio.com/dpa (“DPA”)and is incorporated in the Agreement by reference when the EU and/or UK General Data Protection Regulation (“GDPR”) or California Consumer Privacy Act (“CCPA”) applies to Customer’s use of the Software and Services.

 5.1 Each Party (the “Receiving Party”) understands that the other Party (the “Disclosing Party”) has disclosed or may disclose Confidential Information.
 Confidential Information of Company includes non-public information relating to the Software, Services, Professional Services and Documentation.
 Confidential Information of Customer includes all Customer Data and Personal Information.
 The Receiving Party agrees: (i) to take reasonable precautions to protect such Confidential Information, and (ii) not to use (except in performance of the Services or as otherwise permitted herein) or divulge to any third person any such Confidential Information.
 The Disclosing Party agrees that the foregoing shall not apply with respect to any information that the Receiving Party can document (a) is or becomes generally available to the public through no fault of the Receiving Party, (b) was in its possession or known by it prior to receipt from the Disclosing Party provided that the source of the information as not known to be bound by confidentiality obligations, (c) was rightfully disclosed to it without restriction by a third party, (d) was independently developed without use of any Confidential Information of the Disclosing Party or (e) is required to be disclosed by law or a governmental authority.
 If the Receiving Party is required by law or court order to disclose Confidential Information, then the Receiving Party shall, to the extent legally permitted, provide the Disclosing Party with advance written notification and cooperate in any effort to obtain confidential treatment of the Confidential Information.